Kindroky/my-portfolio/README.md

 # Personal Portfolio

-This is my personal developer portfolio, built with **[Astro](https://astro.build/)** — a lightning-fast static site builder focused on performance and simplicity.
+This is my personal developer portfolio, built with **[Astro](https://astro.build/)** —  a modern web framework that helps you build fast websites by combining the best parts of static and dynamic web development

 It’s designed to **go straight to the essential**, with clean design, smooth user experience, and just enough style to stand out.